 I am an environmental chemist in the Program for Environmental Studies and the Department of Chemistry & Biochemistry.
 I serve as an academic advisor and research mentor to students majoring in Environmental Studies-Chemistry and Chemistry & Biochemistry.
-Both my research and teaching reside happily at the interface of multiple scientific disciplines and perhaps fittingly, my research itself focuses on environmental interfaces – the air-water interface and mineral-water interfaces.
+Both my research and teaching reside happily at the interface of multiple scientific disciplines and perhaps fittingly, my research itself often focuses on environmental interfaces – the air-water interface and mineral-water interfaces.
 Click around to find out more!

-My 2013-14 courses are
+My 2014-15 courses are

 - Environmental Chemistry (CHEM 270) (spring), a lecture+lab course, in which students learn to use molecular structure of environmental toxicants (including pesticides, pharmaceuticals, endocrine disrupting chemicals) to predict their environmental fate and transport.
 Labs introduce students to aspects of pollution source fingerprinting, air-quality monitoring, contaminant remediation and toxicology.